Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 The most unusual piece of the executive order is the attempt to tie broadband funding to state AI policy.
 Commerce was directed to condition access to roughly $21 billion in undeployed BEAD funds on the repeal of state AI laws the administration considers onerous.
 This is the kind of move that triggers a standard Spending Clause challenge: federal funding conditions have to be clearly stated in advance, related to the purpose of the spending program, and not coercive.
 Tying broadband deployment to the repeal of an unrelated state regulation has already drawn skepticism from legal commentators.

-As of April 2026, the BEAD policy notice has not been published.
+As of the original April snapshot, the BEAD policy notice had not been published.
 States have not had to choose between AI laws and broadband funding.
 If and when the notice lands, expect immediate litigation from state attorneys general challenging the condition.

 The Core Legal Theory Is Novel — and Shaky